asimonder/projectionFoam/README.md

 It is tested for turbulent and laminar flows.
 We observed that the projection solver is more stable than pisoFoam and therefore higher Courant numbers are feasible.

-### References:
+## Publications:
-Onder, A., Meyers, J. (2013).
-HPC realization of a controlled turbulent jet using OpenFOAM.
-Open Source CFD International Conference 2013.
-Hamburg, 24-25 October 2013. (will be available online soon)
+[1] Önder, A., & Meyers, J. (2014).
+HPC realization of a controlled turbulent round jet using OpenFOAM. arXiv preprint arXiv:1406.7231.

+[2] Önder, A., & Meyers, J. (2014).
+Modification of vortex dynamics and transport properties of transitional axisymmetric jets using zero-net-mass-flux actuation. *Physics of Fluids*, 26(7), 075103.

+[3] Önder, A. (2014) Active control of turbulent axisymmetric jets using zero-net-mass-flux actuation. *PhD Thesis*.

+[4] Önder, A., & Meyers, J. (2016).
+Optimal control of a transitional jet using a continuous adjoint method. *Computers & Fluids*, 126, 12-24.

 ## Author